 Here are some sample verdicts in dog bite cases in Maryland:

-- 2011, Maryland: $70,000 Verdict.
+- 2011, Upper Marlboro: $70,000 Verdict.
 A plaintiff is on a walk with his dog.
 The defendant’s dog escapes from a fenced yard and began making threatening motions towards the plaintiff.
-After a brief scuffle between the animals, the plaintiff is bit on the hand and taken to Prince George’s Hospital where he requires surgery.
+After a brief scuffle between the animals, the dog bites plaintiff's hand.
+He goes to Prince George’s Hospital where he requires surgery.
 Plaintiff demands compensation for his injuries and pain and suffering.
 He claims that defendant knew or should have known about his dog’s violent propensities and failed to keep it in his own yard.
 Defendant denies liability and argues that the victim’s own dog was responsible for the bite.
 The Prince George's County jury awarded $70,000 to the victim.

 At the risk of being repetitive, our lawyers handle only serious dog bite injury cases.
 But if we do accept your case, you can be sure our firm will fight to get you the money you deserve for your injuries.
 If you or your child have been injured from a dog bite in Maryland, call a lawyer at 800-553-8082 or get a free online consultation on your dog bite claim.More Resources